-Your Windows 10 can’t find DVD or CD drive?
-If your CD or DVD drive is not detected, showing, reading or working, or will not read or write media on your Windows 10/8/7 PC, then follow this post to troubleshoot the issue.
+Your Windows doesn’t recognize DVD?
+If your Windows 10 can’t find DVD or CD drive or if your CD or DVD drive is not detected, showing, reading or working, or will not read or write media on your Windows 10/8/7 PC, then follow this post to troubleshoot the issue.

 CD or DVD drive not working

 Open the Properties of your device and see if there are any error messages displayed against Device Status-